Black-bellied whistling duck: Breeding

 The black-bellied whistling duck is quite unique among ducks in their strong monogamous pair-bond.
 Its pairs often stay together for many years, a trait more often associated with geese and swans.
-Both parents share all tasks associated with the raising of young, from incubation to the rearing of ducklings.
-The ducks, primarily cavity nesters, prefer the confines of a hollow tree, but will nest on the ground when necessary.
+Both parents share all tasks associated with the raising of the young, from incubation to the rearing of ducklings.
+The ducks, primarily cavity nesters, prefer the confines of a hollow tree but will nest on the ground when necessary.
 They also make use of chimneys, abandoned buildings, or nest boxes, the latter having been increasingly provided to them over recent decades, especially in southeast Texas and Mexico.
 Ducklings leap from nest cavities within two days of hatching, can feed themselves immediately, and stay with the parents for up to eight weeks.

 Food and feeding

 Feeding often occurs nocturnally, but they can be encountered eating at any hour of the day.
-Black-bellied whistling ducks ingest a wide variety of plant material (including corn, rice, millets, several types of weed and other grasses), but also consume arthropods (such as insects and spiders), aquatic invertebrates (such as snails and molluscs) and tadpoles when available.
+Black-bellied whistling ducks ingest a wide variety of plant material (including corn, rice, millets, several types of weeds, and other grasses), but also consume arthropods (such as insects and spiders), aquatic invertebrates (such as snails and other molluscs) and tadpoles when available.
 They often feed on submerged vegetation by wading through shallow water.
 As its Latin name (autumnalis) implies, it is commonly seen gleaning recently harvested fields for leftover seeds and invertebrates brought up by the harvesters disturbing the soil.